 If you don’t receive a response in the Q&A you can also reach out to the instructors directly.
 They are the experts when it comes to the content in their courses, and are the best people to ask any questions regarding it.
 This article outlines how you contact the instructor of a course.

 Many instructors send announcements regarding new lectures and other information relevant to the course.
-If you do not want to receive these messages from a specific course, you can opt out from the Course Dashboard.
+If you do not want to receive these messages from a specific course, you can opt out from the course player.

-Click on Options on the right-hand side, and a dropdown menu with the option to unsubscribe from these announcements will appear.
+Click the ellipses at the top right of the course player, and in the dropdown menu the option to unsubscribe from these announcements will appear.

 For steps on how to edit your notification settings for Udemy, please click here.